By 2013-14 GAA President Gabe Pitt, Au.D.

-Nationally, GAA works with the American Academy of Audiology (AAA) representing Georgia audiologists at the State Leader’s meeting and as a sub-committee of the Government Relations Committee.
+Nationally, GAA works with the American Academy of Audiology (AAA), the Academy of Doctors of Audiology (ADA) and the American Speech Language and Hearing Association (ASHA).
+With AAA GAA is seeking audiologists representing Georgia audiologists at the State Leader’s meeting and as a sub-committee of the Government Relations Committee.
 We still need additional audiologists for Key Contacts to Congress.
 Our goal is to have at least one audiologist for each of our 13 Representatives’ districts and our senators.
 Key contacts serve as the constituent voice on audiology in their district.
 This is an important role in helping our elected officials understand audiology related issues.
 We need personal involvement at the grassroots level to make a difference.
 Additionally, GAA works closely with the Academy of Doctors of Audiology (ADA) as issues arise particularly involving the autonomous practice of audiology.

-Dr. Sean McClenney, Convention Chair and Dr. Heather Davis, Program Chair have lined up an awesome convention at The Georgia Tech Global Learning Center, a state-of-the-art facility on January 31 and February 1, 2013.
+Our Convention committee is in the process of lining up an awesome convention at The Georgia Tech Global Learning Center, a state-of-the-art facility on January 30 and 31, 2014.
 Please save the dates and plan to attend as this will be one convention you will not want to miss!
 You will be impressed with the quality of speakers and the education available at this convention.

 Thank you for your continued support of GAA by being a member and your contributions such as attending the Capitol Day, attending the workshops and conventions, volunteering for committees, committee chairs and Board of Directors.
 Together we can advance the profession of audiology in Georgia and influence nationwide change.

 I am looking forward to seeing you at this year’s upcoming events.
 The more members and volunteers we have the stronger and more influential our organization will be.